How to Make Chocolate Pudding from Scratch is that old-fashioned, creamy goodness recipe you’ve been looking for like grandma used to make.

 The cacao bean was used by the Aztecs as currency.
 I can see why.

 Cadbury company located in England was the first to make the chocolate bar in 1842.

 Milk chocolate was created by Daniel Peter in 1875 in Switzerland.
 It took him eight years of experimenting before he was able to make the perfect recipe.

 The largest chocolate festival in the United States is the Northwest Chocolate Festival.
 It’s held annually in Seattle, Washington.
 There’s fun speaking events like pairing chocolate and coffee, how to make beautiful molded truffles, photographing chocolate, creating fruit chocolate at home, and pairing cheese and chocolate.
 These are things we need to know, don’t you think?

-Since you love to cook, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 11,000 like-minded souls.
+Since you found this post looking for how to make chocolate pudding from scratch, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 57,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.